 Germany Is Shifting e-Invoicing into a New Gear in Europe

-e-Invoicing, Digitalization, Business Network, E-invoicing
+e-invoicing Trends, Digitalization, Business Network, E-invoicing

 Germany has drawn up a solid roadmap to a digital future.
 How will the actions of the public sector affect the progress of e-invoicing in the country - and in the whole of Europe?